A non-commutative homogeneous coordinate ring for the degree six del Pezzo surface: The del Pezzo surface

 The category of graded rings consists of pairs $(A,\G)$ consisting of an abelian group $\G$ and a $\G$-graded ring $A$.
 A morphism $(f,\theta):(A,\G) \to (B,\Upsilon)$ consists of a ring homomorphism $f:A \to B$ and a group homomorphism $\theta:\G \to \Upsilon$ such that $f(A_i) \subset B_{\theta(i)}$ for all $i \in \G$.

 Let $\tau:S \to S$ be the automorphism induced by the cyclic permutation

 and let $\theta:\ZZ^4 \to \ZZ^4$ be left multiplication by the matrix

 Then $(\tau,\theta):(S,\ZZ^4) \to (S,\ZZ^4)$ is an automorphism in the category of graded rings.
-Because the irrelevant locus (\ref{irrel.locus}) is stable under the action of $\tau$, $\tau$ induces an automorphism $\s$ of $\BB_3$.
-It follows from the definition of $\tau$ that $\s$ cyclically permutes the six $-1$-curves
+The irrelevant locus (\ref{irrel.locus}) is stable under the action of $\tau$, so $\tau$ induces an automorphism $\s$ of $\BB_3$.
+It follows from the definition of $\tau$ in (\ref{defn.tau}) that $\s$ cyclically permutes the six $-1$-curves.

 Since $(\tau,\theta)^6=\id_{(S,\ZZ^4)}$ the order of $\s$ divides six.
-But the action of $\s$ on the set of $-1$-curves has order six, so $\s$ has order six as an automorphism of $\BB_3$.
+But the action of $\s$ on the set of $(-1)$-curves has order six, so $\s$ has order six as an automorphism of $\BB_3$.

 Fix a primitive cube root of unity $\omega$.
 The left action of $\theta$ on $\ZZ^4=\Pic \BB^3$ has eigenvectors

 with corresponding eigenvalues $-1$, $+1$, $\omega^2$, $\omega$.